stclib/STC/README.md

 ## STC is unique!

 1. ***Centralized analysis of template parameters***.
 The analyser assigns values to all non-specified template parameters (based on the specified ones) using meta-programming, so that you don't have to!
 You may specify a set of "standard" template parameters for each container, but as a minimum *only one is required*: `i_val` (+ `i_key` for maps).
-In this case STC assumes that the elements are of basic types.
-For more complex types, additional template parameters must be given.
+In this case, STC assumes that the elements are of basic types.
+For non-trivial types, additional template parameters must be given.
 2. ***Alternative insert/lookup type***.
 You may specify an alternative type to use for lookup in containers.
-E.g., containers with STC string elements (**cstr**) uses `const char*` as lookup type, so construction of a `cstr` (which may allocate memory) for the lookup *is not needed*.
-Hence, the alt. lookup key does not need to be destroyed after use as it is normally a POD type.
-Finally, the alternative key does not need to be destroyed after use as it is normally a POD type.
-Finally, the alternative lookup type may be passed to an ***emplace***-function.
-E.g. instead of calling `cvec_str_push(&vec, cstr_from("Hello"))`, you may call `cvec_str_emplace(&vec, "Hello")`, which is functionally identical, but more convenient.
+E.g., containers with STC string elements (**cstr**) uses `const char*` as lookup type, so constructing a `cstr` (which may allocate memory) for the lookup *is not needed*.
+Hence, the alternative lookup key does not need to be destroyed after use, as it is normally a POD type.
+Finally, the key may be passed to an ***emplace***-function.
+So instead of calling e.g. `cvec_str_push(&vec, cstr_from("Hello"))`, you may call `cvec_str_emplace(&vec, "Hello")`, which is functionally identical, but more convenient.
 3. ***Standardized container iterators***.
 All containers can be iterated in the same manner, and all use the same element access syntax.
 E.g.:
     - `c_foreach (it, MyInts, myints) *it.ref += 42;` works for any container defined as